shayangolmezerji/Pass-Manager/README.md

   * **`pass add`**
       * Adds a new password entry.
   * **`pass get <service-name>`**
-      * Retrieves and displays the password for a specific service.
+      * Retrieves the password for a specific service and copies it to your clipboard.
   * **`pass list`**
       * Lists all saved password entries.
   * **`pass delete`**